OWASP/Docker-Security/000 - Introduction.md

 Apart from these technical areas there are two non-technical points:

-* Docker with its 5 years is a relatively new technology.
-Subtracting the time for maturing and adoption the time span is even shorter.
-Every new technology needs time until the knowledge of the technology and their best practices becomes common knowledge.
+* Docker is not a new technology anymore but subtracting the time for maturing and adoption, its time span is shorter.
+Every technology needs time until the knowledge of the technology and their best practices becomes common knowledge.
 * While container solutions might offer benefits for the developer, the technology is not simple from the security perspective.
 Not being simple is what makes security more difficult, a.k.a. the _KISS principle_ -- keep it simple and stupid.

 This is what this document is trying to help you with: It provides you with the knowledge to avoid common pitfalls in the system and network area and it tries to get a handle on the complexity.